Art Business Info. for Artists

 • At their simplest they are the annual exhibitions of any local art society

-• As they get more ambitious, they create organisation structures and secure spaces on a longer term basis and become an artist-run gallery
+• As they get more ambitious, art societies can create organisational structures and secure spaces on a longer term basis and create an artist-run gallery

 While some are very successful, it's sadly the case that for others, whatever talents the artists may have as artists are not always matched by the very necessary knowledge and skills they need to run an art business.